dolinay1/fitness-tracker-application/README.md

 npm install

 ## Usage
-Anyone can use the application
+Anyone can use the application.

 ## Contributing
-I was the only one to work on this project, but of course I had help from my instructor, TA's, and classmates.
+Anyone can contribute.

 ## Live site: